 VW’s powertrain strategy for the new Tiguan isn’t clear but we can expect a turbocharged 2.0-liter four-cylinder to remain the volume option.
 This is likely to be joined by a diesel option for the first time here in the U.S. Further down the track a hybrid option may join the ranks too.

 The new Tiguan is expected to be priced more competitively than the current model, which is more expensive than key rivals like the Honda CR-V and Ford Escape.
-A reveal could take place later this year or in early 2016.
 Note, VW is working on additional crossovers and SUVs to take advantage of strong demand for high-riding models.
 One that we know of is a subcompact crossover designed to take on the likes of the Chevrolet Trax, Ford EcoSport and Nissan Juke.
 A crossover with coupe-like styling is also possible.